Care Coordinator – Complex Vulnerable with a primary Refugee Health focus (1.0 FTE)

 - Knowledge of health care related legislation and practices with respect to refugee health; including interim federal health funding

-- This position will initially be based out of the Sanctuary Health Centre in Kitchener, however will be required to support care coordination and attachment for patients throughout the WWLHIN and therefore travel as required.
-Office location subject to change based on the needs of the residents
+- This position will initially be based out Waterloo Office; however office location is subject to change based on the needs of the residents.

 - Willingness to participate in conferences, working groups, training and/or meetings within the Waterloo Wellington geographical area